tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 Instructions on how to create a Java Eclipse Project on a local machine and then store the source code for that project in a GitHub repository.

+***Note that specific userids, file names, and folder names are used - no attempt has been made to generalize: extrapolate as you need to.***

 # Create a new GitHub Repository

 - goto the GitHub website: https://github.com
 - sign in to GitHub as `tcrook0`
 - click `tcrook0` drop-down, in upper right corner
 - click `Your repositories` link
-- click `New` button, below tcrook0 drop-down
+- click `New` button, below `tcrook0` drop-down
 - enter the follwing in the Repository name field: `IntegratedProjects`
 - click `Create repository` button, near bottom
 - note the new window with the title `tcrook0/IntegratedProjects`, near top